srirangamv/srirangamv.github.io/_posts/2016-06-19-aspnetcore-minimalapp-iis-deployment.md

 ---

 <p>
 So far we have run aspnet core application using the new Kestel web server.
-Let's deploy the application to IIS.
+Please find the previous article <a href="http://vwtt.github.io/blog/2016/06/05/aspnetcore-minimalapp">here</a> and code <a href="https://github.com/vwtt/aspnetcoreminapp">here</a>.
+Let's deploy this application to IIS.
 You need to prepare your IIS for AspNet core application deployment.
 Firstly,  install AspNet Core module  from <a href="https://go.microsoft.com/fwlink/?LinkId=798480" title="AspNet Core Windows Hosting" target="_blank">here</a>.
 Make sure ASpNetCoreModule is listed in the IIS modules after the installation.
 In order to run aspnet core application on IIS we need to do some changes to the application.
 <br>Below are the changes: